transdigiware/blockchain/howto/ibp-console-manage.md

 3. Switch to the `dind` container by selecting it from the drop-down list.

 All of your smart contract logs are visible in this window and can be downloaded using the download icon on the panel.

-##### Viewing smart contract logs on a Red Hat OpenShift 3.11 cluster
-{: #ibp-console-manage-console-container-logs-ocp311}

-1. From your OpenShift web console, switch to the **Application console** view and select your project.
-2. Click **Applications** > **Pods**.
-You can see your blockchain nodes listed.
-3. Click the node that you need to see the logs for and then click the **Logs** tab.
-4. Because the smart contracts are deployed to the `dind` container in the peer pod, select the `dind` container from the drop-down list.

 ##### Viewing smart contract logs on a Red Hat OpenShift 4.3 cluster
 {: #ibp-console-manage-console-container-logs-ocp43}